Maher Nasser

 Maher Nasser is the Director of the Outreach Division in the United Nations Department of Global Communications.
+He was named Assistant Secretary General of the UN in March 2025.
 He oversees varied communication initiatives and campaigns along with a number of partners, and supervises the library and bookshop.
 He also serves as Chairman of the Publications Board.
 He plays a key role in promoting the role of the UN in the world.